astalker/caledonian-stamps/index.md

 The sender is responsible for any bank charges involved.

-Please quote your iniitial and surname as reference so we can idenify payments.
+Please quote your initial and surname as reference so we can identify payments.

 (2) By cheque in sterling sent to the treasurer.